By Katelyn Millinor, LPC | Behavioral Health Quality Manager

 - Significant change in mood or behavior

-How to support a youth who is experiencing suicidal thoughts:
+How to support someone who is experiencing suicidal thoughts:

-- Talk with the youth about their suicidal thoughts as it can help them process through their emotions.
+- Talk with them about their suicidal thoughts as it can help them process through their emotions.

 - Try to acknowledge their feelings, fears, sadness, or pain.

 - Provide reassurance but do not dismiss the problem.
-You may ask the youth if they are thinking about hurting themselves or taking their own life, and if they have a plan.
+You may ask if they are thinking about hurting themselves or taking their own life, and if they have a plan.

-- Be sure the youth does not have access to any lethal weapons or medications and immediately inform adults or caregivers.
+- Be sure the person does not have access to any lethal weapons or medications and immediately inform adults or caregivers.

 - Try to avoid panicking or offering too much advice.

-- Provide the crisis line(s) and assist them to call if necessary.
+- Provide contact information for the crisis line(s) and assist them to call if necessary.

 Professionals such as the counselors or psychiatrists at NOAH are great resources for ongoing support and safety planning.